 We are exposed to market risk from interest rate changes on our senior secured credit facility.
-This exposure relates to the variable component of the interest rate on our senior credit facility.
-As of May 3, 2015, we had gross borrowings of \$430,000 under the term facility, based on a defined LIBOR rate plus an applicable margin.
-A hypothetical 10% increase in the interest rate associated with our term facility would increase our interest expense by approximately \$430.
-As of May 3, 2015, we had no borrowings under our revolving credit facility.
-Therefore, we had no exposure to interest rate fluctuations on our revolving credit facility as of that date.
+This exposure relates to the variable component of the interest rate on the Credit Facility.
+As of August 2, 2015, we had gross borrowings of \$361,000 under the term facility, based on a defined LIBOR rate plus an applicable margin.
+A hypothetical 10% increase in the interest rate associated with our credit facility would increase our interest expense by approximately \$800.